riscv-europe/summit-website-development/summit/2026/index.md

 success, with one-third of RISC-V's global community based in Europe.

-**RISC-V Summit Europe** takes place in **Bologna** from **Monday 8th to Thursday 11th May, 2026**, with **side events** on Friday 12th.
+**RISC-V Summit Europe** takes place in **Bologna** from **Monday 8th to Thursday 11th May, 2026**, with **side events** on **Friday 12th**.
 The combination of strong industrial and academic communities is key to the success of RISC-V in Europe, and for this reason the conference is designed to help attendees to explore both commercial and research applications.  *RISC-V Summit Europe* is an opportunity not to be missed.
 Come to Bologna to be part of the new wave of European computing innovation!